Design audits for healthcare and fintech SaaS — including AI-readiness for Claude Code, Figma Make, and Cursor.

 Brief and access

 A short brief — the surface, the audience, the number you're trying to move.
-Read access to the product, the analytics, and any prior research.
-No live workshops; this is async work.
+Read access to the product, the analytics, the Figma library, and any prior research.
+The Strategic tier also asks for read access to the design-system repo and Code Connect mappings, if any exist.

 Day 1 — async - 02

 I run an OOUX read on the surface — objects, relationships, attributes, CTAs — and map the existing telemetry against a KPI tree built from the brief.
-The output is a prioritized set of strategic UX moves, not a heuristic checklist.
+The Strategic tier layers a design-system audit against the AI-readiness scorecard: are the tokens machine-readable (DTCG)?
+Is the component documentation in a format Claude Code, Figma Make, and Cursor can actually parse?
+What percentage of components have semantic naming an agent can reason about?

 Days 2 — 8 - 03